Format of the COMPASS Test

 How is COMPASS Important?

 As mentioned earlier, the COMPASS test scores are used by many colleges and other institutions in their placement processes.
 As there are different subject/skill tests included in the COMPASS package, the institutions may test and measure the applicants' skill levels and abilities in the required areas, and accordingly place them.
 The test scores also provide a diagnostic view of the test taker's abilities and knowledge levels, and enable colleges assess the need for any developmental programs for students so that they can improve in their respective weak areas, if any.
-Moreover, the COMPASS is a test that can help each of you realize your potentials and weak areas, if any, and enable you prepare for your future.
-Thus, it can rightly be concluded that what is on a COMPASS test is decided very carefully and after much deliberation, so as to aid in the placement decision-making process of the institutions.
+Moreover, this is a test that can help each of you realize your potentials and weak areas, if any, and enable you prepare for your future.
+Thus, it can be rightly concluded that the content of COMPASS is decided very carefully and after much deliberation, so as to aid in the placement decision-making process of the institutions.

 Terms and Conditions